ben-polanco/portfolio-site/user_stories.md

 # v1 USER STORIES
 **....have a more aesthestically pleasing experience**
-- [ ] Fade title based on scroll position so that map becomes prominent

 - [ ] Create an intro animation while everything else is loading
 - [ ] Create garden and park objects to fill more of the space
-- [ ] Create and apply road textures
 - [ ] Upgrade experience icons to v2 as required

 **....explore site owner's work experiences to understand how they apply to my role description**
+- [ ] Determine proper format of content cards
-- [x] Create content cards
+- [ ] Create content cards
 - [ ] Decide on hover v. click UX for building titles and content cards (what elements float on hover? when are titles visible? how are content cards loaded in?)
-- [ ] Click opens content card
-- [ ] Prioritize what should be said on each card
-- [ ] Determine proper format of content cards
 - [ ] Align content cards to experience buildings
 - [ ] Write experience blurbs